gilmaimon/ArduinoWebsockets/README.md

 - **25/02/2019 (v0.2.1)** - A tiny patch.
 Fixed missing user-facing strings for client interface.
 - **07/03/2019 (v0.3.0)** - A version update.
 Now supports a websockets server, better support for fragmented messages and streams. bug fixes and more optimized networking implementations.
 - **08/03/2019 (v0.3.1)** - Small patch.
 Merged changes from TinyWebsockets - interface changes to callbacks (partial callbacks without WebsocketsClient& as first parameter).
+- **12/03/2019 (v0.3.2)** - Fixed a bug with behaviour of WebsokcetsClient (copy c'tor and assignment operator).
+Added close codes from TinyWebsockets.
+Thank you [@ramdor](https://github.com/gilmaimon/ArduinoWebsockets/issues/2)